Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 🌀 7.
 Spring-Loaded Slide Bolt — Auto-Lock Gates

-The spring-loaded slide bolt addresses one of the most common gate security failures: the gate that was meant to be latched but was left open because the user forgot, or because a child passed through and did not engage the latch.
-The spring-loaded mechanism eliminates this risk — when the gate is pushed closed, the spring automatically drives the bolt into the strike plate, requiring no manual engagement.
+The spring-loaded slide bolt addresses one of the most common gate security failures: the gate being left open because the user forgot to latch it.
+When the gate is pushed closed, the spring automatically drives the bolt into the strike plate, requiring no manual engagement.
 The gate is always latched when closed, unless deliberately held open.

 Spec